jlem/Context/docs/usage/basic_example.md

 $filteredConfig = $Context->get();
 ```

-Based on the context defined in step 2, the above call will return the following array:
+Based on the context defined above, the following array will be returned

 ```php
 [